hsharriman/hsharriman.github.io/static/media/cv.37172a741ba024010d56.md

 #### **[Ender](https://www.hwei-shin.com/#/enderProject)** `2024-present`

-Building interactive visualizations of two-column, high-school geometry proofs using Typescript/React as part of an ongoing research project to investigate whether specific visual cues can structure student focus and help to manage cognitive load.
+Building interactive visualizations of two-column, high-school geometry proofs using Typescript/React.
+Ender annotates geometric proof to highlight key information at each step and is designed to facilitate proof comprehension.

 #### **[Data Analysis of Air Quality in Boston](https://www.hwei-shin.com/#/airpartners)** `2021`